 6.3.3.9 Via stations for the NRT - series

-These stops are used to associate a particular schedule with a particular NRT series in TD B.1.
+These stations are used to associate a particular schedule with a particular NRT series in TD B.1.
 Where they are necessary for the identification of this association, their inclusion is mandatory.

 The data harmonisation/ quality requirements from TAP TSI chapter 4.2.18 must be strictly applied for all trains and in particular for trains with multiple information providers.